syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the [CRG](https://crg.syncfusion.com/).

-In the static resource tab, provide a name for the static resource files, upload the zip file, and change the cache control to Public.
-Click Save button to add the static resources to your Salesforce project.
+In the static resource tab, provide a name for the static resource files, upload the zip file, and change the cache control to `Public`.
+Click **Save** button to add the static resources to your Salesforce project.

 ![Salesforce Static Resource](../images/Salesforce-static-resource.png)